LucasVanHooste/UnityOption/README.md

 - Reference types: Eveluates to None if the value is null.

 ## Odin Validator
-Where this library really shines is in combination with the Odin Validator.
-Odin Validator makes it possible to require references in the inspector
+Where this library really shines is in combination with the [Odin Validator](https://odininspector.com/odin-validator).
+Odin Validator is a great tool for avoiding bugs in Unity projects.
+One of its features is requiring references in the inspector by default.
+Having every reference required is of course not very practical, sometimes you need optional values.
+For this Odin has an 'Optional' attribute.
+This attrivute works fine but doesn't explicitly convey to the user that the variable is opional when using it in code.

+This library was tested using v3.1.0.19 of the Odin Validator.

 ## Supported Unity Versions
 Unity versions **2021.2 and up** are supported.
 It's possible the library still works in older versions but this has not been verified.